-In response to a call for service, Campus Security Officers may respond to the scene of the incident and take any summary action necessary, or may request the complainant to come to the Campus Security Office to file a complaint.
-In emergency situations, the Campus Security Officer will notify the Maui Police Department and request their response.
+Security Officer will notify MPD and request their response.
 If an incident involves a student, the report will be forwarded to the Vice Chancellor of Student Affairs for review.
 Off-campus behavior by any student that represents a danger to the health and safety of other members of the UHMC community, may be subject to University disciplinary procedures.
-The UHMC's disciplinary procedures are described more fully in the Student Conduct Code, available at Student Services and accessible on the website: http://maui.hawaii.edu/student-conduct-code/
+The guidelines and disciplinary procedures are described in the UHMC Student Conduct Code.

-Criminal offenses shall be reported to the Campus Security Department or a Campus Security Authority for the purpose of making timely warnings & emergency notifications, for inclusion in the Campus' Daily Crime Log, for annual crime statistics disclosure to the Department of Education, and the publication of the Annual Security Report.
+Criminal offenses shall be reported to the Campus Security Department or a Campus Security Authority (CSA) for the purpose of making timely warnings & emergency notifications, for inclusion in the Campus' Daily Crime Log, for annual crime statistics disclosure to the Department of Education, and the publication of the Annual Security Report.

-UHMC encourages the accurate and prompt reporting of all crimes to the Campus Security Department or Maui Police Department, when the victim of a crime elects to, or is unable to, make such a report.
+UHMC encourages the accurate and prompt reporting of all crimes to the Campus Security Department or MPD, when the victim of a crime elects to, or is unable to, make such a report.